CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 /// type=SS, answer=[4]

-How many keys does the associative array `$data` have?
+How many keys does the multidimensional array `$data` have?

 - 0